mmshahria/GlassboardTech-API-Reference/Files/GET Get Files for the current User.md

 <strong>size<strong> `string`

-The size in bytes of the file object.The size of the file's content in bytes.
+The size of the file's content in bytes.

 <strong>type<strong> `string`